peiyeliu/peiyeliu/README.md

 </p>

 #### Now
-- MS in computer science at University of Southern California (Will Graduate on Dec 2022)
+- MS in computer science at University of Southern California
 - Amateur in competitive programming (Still in beginner level, I participate those contests just for fun)

 #### Bio